Emergya/ubuntu_16.04-drupal/README.md

 You will wonder, yet another drupal docker container?

-And our answer is 'yes'; because we craft our own docker containers with love listening to our drupal developers since they are the ones who use them everyday.
+And our answer is 'yes', a container for developers.
+We craft it with love listening to our drupal developers suggerencies; since they are the ones who use them everyday.

+This container is not intended for production, but it could.

 ## So, what's this about?

-This a drupal-able docker container based on the latest Ubuntu LTS (Long Time Support) release (ubuntu-16.04) that pretends to be developer friendly and need nothing but [docker-composer](https://docs.docker.com/compose/) to start a containerized local development and use your favorite IDE in your own desktop to modify the code.
+This a drupal-able docker container based on the latest Ubuntu LTS (Long Time Support) release (ubuntu-16.04) that pretends to be developer friendly and make easy the task of starting a containerized local development.

-This means you are supposed to run any of the supported drupal versions just by:
+You are supposed to run any of the supported drupal versions just by:

 * Cloning/Forking this repository
 * Either:
-  * Copying a drupal source code into a 'src' in project's dir
+  * Copying a drupal source code into a 'src' dir inside project's dir
 * Or:
-  * Perform a 'composer create-project' to download drupal's source code
+  * Perform a 'composer create-project' to download a fresh copy of drupal's source code
+* Start the enviroment

+Then, since drupal's code is bind mounted inside the container, you can use your favorite IDE to modify the code from outside and run composer/drush/drupal console within the container if needed.

 # Requirements